kkortes/async-await-websockets/README.md

 ## Your server

-`PPW` returns an `io`-instance which you can create custom socket.io functionality on.
+`AAW` returns an `io`-instance which you can create custom socket.io functionality on.

 `somedir` should contain `.js`-files.
 These files are scanned and available as `asyncEmit('fileName')` on the client.